sciris/sciris/README.rst

 What is Sciris?
 ---------------

-Glad you asked! `Sciris <http://sciris.org>`__ is a library of tools that make it faster and more pleasant to write scientific Python code.
-Among other things, it provides functions covering a wide range of common array and plotting operations, so you can spend more time writing code and less time looking up how to do things on StackOverflow.
-Sciris is built on top of NumPy and Matplotlib, and complements pandas and SciPy.
+Glad you asked! **Sciris** (http://sciris.org) is a library of tools that make it faster and more pleasant to write scientific Python code.
+Built on top of `NumPy <https://numpy.org/>`__ and `Matplotlib <https://matplotlib.org/>`__, Sciris provides functions covering a wide range of common array and plotting operations.
+This means you can get more done with less code, and spend less time looking things up on StackOverflow.

-ScirisWeb is an extension of Sciris that allows you to build Python webapps without reinventing the wheel.
-ScirisWeb is built on `Flask <https://flask.palletsprojects.com/>`__ and `mpld3 <https://github.com/mpld3/mpld3>`__.
-Whereas `Plotly Dash <https://plotly.com/dash/>`__ and `Streamlit <https://www.streamlit.io/>`__ are self-contained ecosystems, ScirisWeb is completely modular, so you have control over which tools to use for which aspects of the project.
-Out of the box, ScirisWeb provides a "just works" solution using `Vuejs <https://vuejs.org/>`__ for the frontend, `Redis <https://redis.io/>`__ for the (optional) database, and Matplotlib for plotting.
-But if you want a React frontend linked to an SQL database with Plotly figures, ScirisWeb can serve as the glue holding everything together.
+**ScirisWeb** is an extension of Sciris that allows you to build Python webapps without reinventing the wheel -- kind of like `Shiny <https://shiny.rstudio.com/>`__ for Python.
+In contrast to `Plotly Dash <https://plotly.com/dash/>`__ and `Streamlit <https://www.streamlit.io/>`__, which have limited options for customization, ScirisWeb is completely modular, so you have control over which tools to use for which aspects of the project.
+Out of the box, ScirisWeb provides a "just works" solution using `Vuejs <https://vuejs.org/>`__ for the frontend, `Flask <https://flask.palletsprojects.com/>`__ as the web framework, `Redis <https://redis.io/>`__ for the (optional) database, and Matplotlib/`mpld3 <https://github.com/mpld3/mpld3>`__ for plotting.
+But if you want a React frontend linked to an SQL database with Plotly figures, ScirisWeb can serve as the glue holding all of that together.

 Sciris is available on `PyPi <https://pypi.org/project/sciris/>`__ (``pip install sciris``) and `GitHub <https://github.com/sciris/sciris>`__.
 Full documentation is available at http://docs.sciris.org.
 If you have questions, feature suggestions, or would like some help getting started, please reach out to us at info@sciris.org.

 Highlights
 ~~~~~~~~~~